Registration exam - NZREX Clinical

-The average pass rate over the last 5 years is 60%.
+The average pass rate over the last 5 years is 60% although this fluctuates.

-Your results will be posted to you within 5 working days after you sit NZREX Clinical.
+We expect to email your results to you within 10 working days after you sit NZREX Clinical.
 Please note we cannot give results over the telephone.

 Your final mark will either be ‘competent’ or ‘not yet competent’.

 If you have concerns about the examination process, your results, or you feel you have been disadvantaged due to a temporary impairment, please read our policy and refer to page 13 of the NZREX Clinical Handbook.

 We do not provide feedback to candidates who pass.
 Limited feedback is given to candidates who are found to be ‘not yet competent’, in order to indicate areas where improvement may be needed.
 This feedback will show you how you ranked overall against other candidates who sat the same exam as you, however we do not provide results per station as the NZREX Clinical is intended to be a summative assessment, not a formative one.

 You can withdraw from the examination in certain circumstances.
 A refund of your application fee is dependent on the timing of your withdrawal.

-Applications for withdrawals or transfers must be made using our application to withdraw from an examination form and our examination date change form.
+Applications for withdrawals must be made using our application to withdraw from an examination form.